iBotPeaches/Apktool/INTERNAL.md

 1. `m aapt2`
 1. `strip out/host/darwin-x86/bin/aapt2_64`

-#### Confirming aapt/aapt2 builds are static
+#### Confirming aapt2 builds are static

 There are some issues with some dependencies (namely `libc++`) in which they are built in the shared state.
-This is alright in the scope and context of AOSP/Android Studio, but once you leave those two behind and start using aapt on its own, you encounter some issues.
+This is alright in the scope and context of AOSP/Android Studio, but once you leave those two behind and start using aapt2 on its own, you encounter some issues.
 The key is to force `libc++` to be built statically which takes some tweaks with the AOSP build systems as that dependency isn't standard like `libz` and others.